Fiber optic cable types, works, and functions

 SMF

-A single-mode fiber cable uses a smaller-diameter core around one-fifth diameter of a multimode fiber cable.
+A single-mode fiber cable uses a core with a diameter that is one-fifth that of a multimode fiber cable.
 It uses a laser-based transmitter to send light into the core.
 It sends light at a single angle.
 Since it sends light at a single angle, it is called a single-mode fiber.

 MMF

 A multimode fiber cable uses a larger core than a single-mode fiber cable.
-It uses a LED-based transmitter to shine light into the core.
+It uses an LED-based transmitter to illuminate the core.
 It sends light at multiple angles.
-Since it sends light at multiple angles, it is called a multimode fiber.
+Since it sends light at various angles, it is called a multimode fiber.

 Differences between SMF and MMF